 - It is one of the best PDF readers in the market with intuitive navigation tools and annotation tools including text boxes, shapes, and highlighters.

-- You can also use it to edit both the text and images on the document.
+- You can also use it to add and edit the text, images, and links on the document.

 - It converts PDF to other formats, such as Word, Excel, PPT, HTML, XML, Image, etc.